strangerstudios/pmpro-approvals/readme.txt

 View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==
+= 1.6.4 - 2025-04-15 =
+* BUG FIX: Fixed an error when viewing the Approvals settings page without any level configured for approval. (@dwanjuki)
+* BUG FIX: Fixed an issue when a member changed their membership level and the approval meta was not correctly cleared. (@dwanjuki)

 = 1.6.3 - 2025-03-06 =
 * BUG FIX: Fixed an issue where the "Require Membership" checkbox would not consider a user's approval status. #201 (@dparker1005)
 * BUG FIX: Fixed an issue where the "Membership Pending Approval" message may not overwrite the default message when content is restricted. #201 (@dparker1005)